 These offerings refer to operating system images that are not distributed with IBM Cloud Orchestrator.
-Before using the offerings, you must perform the configuration steps described in "Configuring."
+Before using the offerings, you must perform the configuration steps described in "Configuring" on page 81.

 Configuring

 Before using the offerings provided in the OpenStack Services toolkit, you must perform the following configuration steps.